HTTPArchive/almanac.httparchive.org/src/content/en/2019/security.md

 {{ figure_markup(
   image="fig3.png",
-  alt="Usage of TLS protocol versions for home page requests only.", caption="Usage of TLS protocol versions for home page requests only.", description="Horizontal bar chart showing desktop and mobile on similar TLS usage: 47% on desktop (43% on mobile) on TLSv1.2, 20.2% on desktop (19.7% on mobile) on TLSv1.3 and very little usage of TLSv1.0 (1.1% - 1.2%) and a tiny usage of TLSv1.1.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRCG3clMcnkVPrnZSCWFi3qG-EU00Qr8X3XaRFQPWHEXQmYWMxnS_kfmmyMQsPZe2P6ECjzCjG0dVFg/pubchart?oid=897771966&format=interactive",
+  caption="Usage of TLS protocol versions for home page requests only.", description="Horizontal bar chart showing desktop and mobile on similar TLS usage: 47% on desktop (43% on mobile) on TLSv1.2, 20.2% on desktop (19.7% on mobile) on TLSv1.3 and very little usage of TLSv1.0 (1.1% - 1.2%) and a tiny usage of TLSv1.1.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRCG3clMcnkVPrnZSCWFi3qG-EU00Qr8X3XaRFQPWHEXQmYWMxnS_kfmmyMQsPZe2P6ECjzCjG0dVFg/pubchart?oid=897771966&format=interactive",